cyfronet-co/rest-api-portal/doc/README.md

 ./bin/rails jwt:token[CYFRONET-PROMETHEUS]
 ```

+## Keycloak Authentication

+Endpoints starting with `api/users` are authenticated in different way - to access any of these
+endpoints keycloak JWT token must be provided in Authorization header.
+Generation of keycloak JWT token is descibred [here](https://developers.redhat.com/blog/2020/01/29/api-login-and-jwt-token-generation-using-keycloak).

 ## Grants REST API
 Grants REST API returns list of all Grants important for the site.
 By important